piskvorky/gensim/docs/src/tut1.rst

 It is advantageous to represent the questions only by their (integer) ids.
 The mapping between the questions and ids is called a dictionary:

->>> dictionary = corpora.Dictionary.fromDocuments(texts)
+>>> dictionary = corpora.Dictionary(texts)
 >>> dictionary.save('/tmp/deerwester.dict') # store the dictionary, for future reference
 >>> print dictionary
 Dictionary(12 unique tokens)

-Here we assigned a unique integer id to all words appearing in the corpus by calling :func:`Dictionary.fromDocuments`.
-This sweeps across the texts, collecting words and relevant statistics.
+Here we assigned a unique integer id to all words appearing in the corpus with the :class:`gensim.corpora.dictionary.Dictionary` class.
+This sweeps across the texts, collecting word counts and relevant statistics.
 In the end, we see there are twelve distinct words in the processed corpus, which means each document will be represented by twelve numbers (ie., by a 12-D vector).
 To see the mapping between words and their ids:

 >>> print dictionary.token2id
 {'minors': 11, 'graph': 10, 'system': 5, 'trees': 9, 'eps': 8, 'computer': 0,
 'survey': 4, 'user': 7, 'human': 1, 'time': 6, 'interface': 2, 'response': 3}